THAT WAS QUESTIONABLE IF THERE WAS A DIAMOND JUST WAITING INSIDE.

 The way that splurge worked into the budget is the next tip.

-BUT *Absolutely do Not tackle anything like wiring, plumbing or moving walls/construction without a qualified person helping you.
-Make sure to hire a qualified professional who knows how to do those jobs for those jobs*
+BUT *Absolutely do Not tackle anything like wiring, plumbing or moving walls/construction without a qualified person helping you. *

 DIY can go very wrong- and anytime you are working with plumbing, construction and electrical situations- I have my go to phone a friend to come over and help.